 Efficient design iteration process

 The new IACS CSR has meant a shift towards more computerization of rule formulations and structural assessment.
 These more advanced methods of determining loads and structural strength will give a better picture of how a design will perform in reality.
-The changes in Nauticus Hull and Sesam GeniE address the needs of designers, who will be working with an increased number of models and load cases, and will gain from a streamlined and efficient design iteration process.
+The changes in Nauticus Hull and Sesam GeniE address the needs of designers in marine structural engineering, who will be working with an increased number of models and load cases, and will gain from a streamlined and efficient design iteration process.

 CSR BC & OT involve working with large FE cargo hold models with a huge number of load cases.
 “In order to ensure excellent modelling performance on such large models we have introduced a new database file format for Sesam GeniE.
 This new file format ensures significantly less CPU time needed on large modelling operations and meshing,” says Erik Ian von Hall, Head of Product Centre at DNV GL - Software.

 Fine mesh capabilities